rslurry/sb_utils/README.md

 | shapely            | 2.1.2         |
 | duckdb             | 1.5.1         |

-You can prepare a [conda](https://docs.conda.io/projects/conda/en/stable/index.html) environment with these package versions using the supplied environment file:
+Users can prepare a [conda](https://docs.conda.io/projects/conda/en/stable/index.html) environment with these package versions using the supplied environment file:

     conda env create -f environment.yml

-If you don't already have a preferred Python environment manager, I suggest using conda.
-At the link above, download the Miniforge installer for your OS.
+For non-conda environment managers, ensure you have the appropriate versions listed above along with any dependencies.
+Users that do not already have a preferred Python environment manager are recommended to use conda due to the provided environment.yml file.
+To install conda, at the link above, download the Miniforge installer for your OS.
 Run it and follow the instructions.
-Then you can use the above command to replicate the environment that is confirmed to work for this library.
+Then use the above command to replicate the environment that is confirmed to work for this library.

-In addition to the Python environment, all of the following CLI programs must be available within your path to create the non-demand files needed for custom maps:
+In addition to the Python environment, all of the following CLI programs must be available within the path to create the non-demand files needed for custom maps:
 * node
 * [mapshaper](https://github.com/mbloch/mapshaper)
 * [osmium](https://osmcode.org/osmium-tool/)